 Example: Modelling a warehouse with repeated portal frames

 In this example, we will model a warehouse that is made up of 3 repeated portal frames.
-The first portal frame has already been modelled.
+The first portal frame has already been modeled:

-Mirroring is different to repeating, because it will also flip the structure.
-Start by selecting the part of the structure you wish to mirror, and selecting Edit -> Operations -> Mirror:
+The Mirror Operation allows you to mirror parts or all of your structure.
+Let’s use the same example that is shown in the Repeat section.
+Start by selecting the part of the structure you wish to mirror, and selecting Edit > Operations > Mirror:

-The following popup will then show with the following two options:
+The following popup will then show with the two following required inputs:

-- Mirror Plane – Which plane are you mirroring.
+- Mirror Plane – About which plane are you mirroring.
 Picture it as an actual mirror, what plane would this lie on?
 In our example, we want to mirror our warehouse through the YZ plane.

-- Mirror Plane Location – in our model, the middle nodes are 9.754m.
-Since we want the other side of the structure to start at this location, we will mirror as per this point.
+- Mirror Plane Location – in our model, the middle nodes are 0 m.
+Since we want the other side of the structure to start at this location, we will mirror it as per this point.

 Tip: If you make a mistake, remember you can always Undo (CTRL + Z) and try again.

-Finally, we should get the following result, with the model flipped identically about the x = 9.754m axis:
+We should get the following result, with the model flipped identically about the x = 0m axis (nodes turned off for clarity)

-Sometimes when building your structure, you might want to shift a batch of columns or members over by some distance.
-For instance, if we want to shift these columns over by 10m, we could use the Shifting Nodes operation, by start highlighting what nodes you want to shit (here we used the up-left CTRL drag to select only the members and nodes on the right side):
+Sometimes when building your structure, you might want to shift columns or members over by some distance while still being connected to the structure.
+Using the same example, if we want to shift the front portal frame by 3m, we could use the Shifting Nodes operation.
+Start by highlighting what nodes/members you want to shift (here we used the up-left CTRL drag to select only the members and nodes in the front portal frame):

-As we want to shift the nodes along the x axis only, by 10m:
+We want to shift the nodes along the z-axis only, by 3m (in the positive direction):